Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 The tool is useful for research and planning, content strategy, customer care, measurement and reporting, social media management, influencer marketing, and more!

-SocialBakers tool is the go-to place to manage all your marketing tasks together.
+SocialBakers is the go-to place to manage all your marketing tasks together.

 As we mentioned numerous times throughout the article, tracking mentions should be an essential part of every business.
 But, gathering all of the mentions is just half of the work.